-As in a public limited company, in this type of companies the partners respond up to the amount of their contributions, without requiring a minimum share capital to constitute the company.
+As in a public limited company, in this type of company, the partners respond up to their contributions, without requiring a minimum share capital to constitute the company.
 Some characteristics of this type of society are:

 They admit a maximum of 50 members.